threepointone/remix-workers-app/README.md

 ## Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever css framework you prefer.
-See the [Vite docs on css](https://vitejs.dev/guide/features.html#css) for more information.
+See the [Remix docs on css](https://remix.run/docs/en/main/styling/css) for more information.

 ## NB